 - Active design studies such as building energy simulation to reduce heat gain, improve AC efficiency and indoor thermal comfort.

 - Integrated sustainable systems design for energy, carbon, water and waste systems.

 - Rainwater harvesting and 100% waste water recycling for potable water and irrigation.

-- Recycling waste water back into potable water using AOP Ozone system.
+- Recycling waste water back into potable water using the AOP Ozone system.

 - Natural swimming pool for main pool and low chlorine plunge pools

-- High tech and efficient airconditioning sytems coupled with air to water heat pump hot water systems.
+- High tech and efficient air conditioning system coupled with air to water heat pump hot water systems.